2023 Best Mathematics & Statistics Schools in the New England Region

 Read full report on Mathematics & Statistics at Northeastern University

 College of the Holy Cross did quite well in this year’s ranking of the best schools for mathematics and statistics students.
 It came in at #9 on the list.
-Located in the city of Worcester, Holy Cross is a private not-for-profit college with a small student population.
+Located in the city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 After completing their degree, mathematics and statistics graduates from Holy Cross carry an average student debtload of $27,000.